🔷Point Cloud Bounding Box (Aligned Along Line)

 -

-Grasping and Placing: Generate aligned bounding boxes for objects with known main directions, facilitating directional grasping or placing operations by robots.
+Grasping and Placement: Generate aligned bounding boxes for objects with known principal directions to facilitate robot oriented grasping or placement operations.

 Parameter Description